matletix/game-stats-manager/README.md

 during a match.
 It is primarily designed to manage basketball teams, but can be adapted to other activities.

-For more info about how to use the programm, please visit the dedicated wiki at http://gitlab.com/mrollet/game-stats-manager/wikis/doc
+For more info about how to use the program, please visit the dedicated wiki at http://gitlab.com/mrollet/game-stats-manager/wikis/doc

 License